-In the main interface of the flight application, slide down from the top of the touch screen or slide up from the bottom of the touch screen to display the system status notification bar and navigation keys, and tap the "Home" button or the "Back" button to enter the "Remote Controller Main Interface".
+In the main interface of the flight application, slide down from the top of the touch screen or slide up from the bottom of the touch screen to display the system status notification bar and navigation keys, and tap the "Home" button to enter the "Remote Controller Main Interface".
 Swipe left and right on the "Remote Controller Main Interface" to switch between different screens, and enter other applications as needed.

-Fig 4-11 Remote Controller Main Interface
+Fig 4-10 Remote Controller Main Interface